-Headteacher Job Description
+Stamford Park Primary School Headteacher Job Description

-This job description reflects the National Standards of Excellence for Headteachers (2020).
-These standards are built upon The Teaching Standards (2011) which apply to all teachers, including Headteachers.
+This job description reflects the Headteachers' Standards (2020).
+These standards are built upon the Teaching Standards (2011) which apply to all teachers, including Headteachers.

 The appointment is subject to the current conditions of employment of Headteachers, contained in the School Teachers' Pay and Conditions document and other current educational and employment legislation, including that of the Department for Education.
-In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the CEO, Trust board, the local governing body, the staff of the school, its pupils and the parents of its pupils.
+In carrying out his/her duties, the Headteacher shall consult, where appropriate, with the Local Authority, the Governing Body, the staff of the school, its pupils and the parents and carers of its pupils.